How long will I stay in the hospital?

 What is the lifespan of a hip replacement?

 All implants have a life expectancy that depends on several factors including the patient’s weight, activity level, quality of bone stock and compliance with the surgeon’s orders.
 Proper implant alignment and state of the art materials also contribute to a replaced joint's longevity.
-Today's total hip replacements have a 90-95% chance to last 10 years and a 80-85% chance to last 20 years.
+With modern bearing materials, a 20-30 year implant life is probable.

 Do you use metal on metal implants?

 Dr. Fischer does not use Metal on Metal implants for hip replacements.
-The hip implants Dr. Fischer uses are state of the art highly cross linked polyethylene (high density plastic) on ceramic or cobalt chromium (metal).
+The hip implants Dr. Fischer uses are state of the art ceramic or cobalt chrome (metal) on highly cross linked polyethylene (high density plastic).

 What if I have a nickel allergy?

-Dr. Fischer has the option to use a nickel free hip replacement that avoids the potential complications to patients who are allergic or sensitive to nickel.
+Dr. Fischer routinely uses a nickel free hip replacement that avoids the potential complications to patients who are allergic or sensitive to nickel.